ng-doc/ng-doc/apps/ng-doc/src/app/docs/getting-started/installation/index.md

 ## Automatic (recommended)

-To install the NgDoc, you can use the command above.
+To install the NgDoc, you can use the command below.
 This command will automatically install and add the library to your project, and configure it.